What concerns keep CEOs and other business leaders up at night? What doesn't?

 Historically, executive protection services focused on well-trained individuals recognizing and eliminating physical threats against executives and their loved ones.
 But in today’s connected world, companies have come to understand that executive’s online personal security practices are intertwined with their professional security practices, leaving organizations open to new potential vulnerabilities.
 So, keeping executives safe must also include internet monitoring for both types of activities.

-Executives can feel safe 24 hours a day when they know that if their sensitive data becomes vulnerable on the web, immediate action will be taken to prevent unwanted breaches, physical safety attacks, or reputational concerns.
+Executives can feel safe 24 hours a day when they know that if their sensitive data becomes vulnerable on the web or victim of a cyberattack, immediate action will be taken to prevent unwanted breaches, physical safety attacks, or reputational concerns.

 Executives expect protection – and respect for their privacy.
 Cybersecurity companies, combined with highly trained protection agents who embrace privacy by design considerations, are the right combinations to meet these expectations.
 Leading companies should:

 Keeping pace with the ever-changing threats of digital hackers requires extensive monitoring of executives’ online activity.
-Harnessing the latest technology to monitor the internet is the safest, most confidential way of finding and mitigating vulnerabilities before a lawbreaking citizen finds their way to it.
+Harnessing the latest technology to monitor the internet is the safest, most confidential way of finding and mitigating vulnerabilities before a lawbreaking citizen finds their way to it and makes it the target of a cyberattack.

 Robin Gould-Soil is a recognized authority on privacy and data protection.
 She has been at the forefront of this burgeoning field for two decades.
 She has unique expertise resulting from her multi-sector experience across the corporate and public spheres, including executive roles at TD Bank Group, HSBC Canada, the Office of the Privacy Commissioner of Canada (OPC) and the University Health Network (UHN).
 Robin has spearheaded award-winning privacy initiatives, successfully engaged with a broad range of constituencies and peers, and built effective data protection and governance frameworks for large, global organizations.